RareDevs/Rare/README.md

     `choco install rare`

-- There is a small beta tool for Windows: [Rare Updater](https://github.com/Dummerle/RareUpdater), which installs and updates rare with a single click
+- We also have a beta tool for Windows: [Rare Updater](https://github.com/Dummerle/RareUpdater), which installs and updates rare with a single click

-*NOTE*: On recent Windows you should have MSVC 2015 installed, you can get it from [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022)

 ### Packages